 In June, 1969 Police raided the Stonewall Inn in New York City resulting in protests and demonstrations, and this is considered the birth of the gay civil rights movement in the U.S. The following year Community members in New York City marched through the local streets to recognize the one-year anniversary of the Stonewall riots.
 Called The Christopher Street Liberation Day, it is now considered the first gay pride parade.
 In 1973 Lambda Legal became the first legal organization established to fight for the equal rights of gays and lesbians and Maryland became the first state to statutorily ban same-sex marriage.
 That year also brought the first meeting of "Parents and Friends of Gays," (later PFLAG) and the American Psychiatric Association removing homosexuality from its list of mental disorders.

 The Upstairs Lounge tragedy was investigated and the arsonist is believed to have a been a club patron, Roger Nunez, who had been kicked out of the bar earlier in the evening.
 He was never charged and committed suicide within a year.
-The families of the dead had problems finding churches willing to bury their loved ones.
+The Rev. Bill Larson was a Metropolitan Community Church deacon whose charred body, in his final agony, hung from the second floor window.
+The art studio where I produced this artwork was a stones-throw away from the burial crypt of the Rev. Larson.
+His mother had refused his ashes, so the MCC kept them, at their altar, interring them later.
+Other families of the dead had problems finding churches willing to bury their loved ones.
 An Episcopal priest held a prayer service and was rebuked by his bishop, who had received hundreds of call against the service.

 The works in this series are dye and drawing transfer prints.
 The process used is a variation of a method first developed by Robert Rauschenberg in the 1960's, and which technique he used to express his social justice beliefs, including creating a poster for the first Earth Day in 1970.
 While he used newspaper clippings and drawings, I use a combination of thermal prints and drawings.
 Each piece in the series is unique.